egeny/fabuloos-js/README.md

 You can select which files to include during the build by editing the `gulpfile.js`.

-The `FabuloosFlashRenderer` need its SWF file in order to have a Flash fallback.
+The `FabFlashRenderer` need its SWF file in order to have a Flash fallback.
 Have a look to the [dedicated repository](https://github.com/egeny/fabuloos-flash) to build it.
 A pre-compiled version is coming for your convenience.

 ## How to test